Skip to content

 This includes setting the correct API keys and ensuring URL paths match the container environments.

-In Plex, add the Decypharr symlink folders as library sources:
+In your media server (Plex/Jellyfin/Emby), add the Decypharr symlink folders as library sources:

-This ensures Plex indexes files processed and renamed by Decypharr, enabling clean and consistent playback.
+This ensures the media server indexes files processed and renamed by Decypharr, enabling clean and consistent playback.

-• Ensure the bind mounts are correct and both containers see the same /mnt/debrid structure
+• When using external services, ensure the bind mounts are correct and both containers see the same /mnt/debrid structure

 • Make sure Decypharr has permission to write to and create symlinks in the target directory